 - Erosion of vaginal tissue or the transvaginal mesh itself

 - Bladder perforation

 - Vaginal scarring and damage

 What Has The FDA Done?

-- In 1996 – The FDA approved Boston Scientific’s transvaginal mesh patch.
+- In 1996 – FDA approved Boston Scientific’s first version of the transvaginal mesh patch.

 - Between 1996 and 2008 – Many other manufacturers used Boston Scientific’s product as a model and introduced their own transvaginal mesh products to the market, using the FDA 510(k) “fast track” approval.

 - October, 2008 – The FDA declares that over 1,000 complaints had been made over transvaginal mesh products.

 - July, 2011 – The FDA states that serious side effects of transvaginal mesh products were common and life altering.